sch3/tagup/README.md

 /api/createCreate a record
-/api/read/:recordIdRead a specific record /api/modify/:recordIdUpdate a specific record /api/remove/:recordIdDelete a specific record
+/api/read/:recordIdRead a specific record /api/modify/:recordIdUpdate a specific record /api/remove/:recordIdDelete a specific record.
+Can switch out recordId for ‘all’ to clear table

+/api/unique/:columnName
+counts and retrieves unique columns in given column

+/api/status:
+Returns number of columns and creation date of db